TL;DR: an English (or other) degree alone won’t prepare you to become a B2B writer. But gaining the right skills and experience will.

 That doesn’t mean invoking claims of superiority; rather, it means using inductive and deductive reasoning and examples to lead the audience to make their own conclusions.

-Find differentiated value propositions in the solutions you write about, vs. the company’s competitors.
-(Whose marketing you should, by the way, be studying.)
+It’s crucial to find differentiated value propositions in the solutions you write about, vs. the company’s competitors. (…whose marketing you should, by the way, be studying.)
 This will make it nearly impossible for the audience to put you in the same bucket with a competitor, and then just compare the two solutions based on price.